JadSCode/JadSCode.github.io/_posts/2016-04-26-How-to-use-your-DropBox-as-a-true-git-server.md

 Maybe you are wondering why doing that, while there are a bunch of free services as bitbucket and others that offer unlimited private repositories ?

-That's true, but wouldn't be good if we keep our regular files and codes together in one place :sunglasses: ?
+True, but wouldn't be good if we keep our regular files and codes together in one place :sunglasses: ?
 All in One backup !

 Some free services do limit the number of collaborators, so by using this tool, you can add as much as you want !